Voultapher/self_cell/README.md

 There is an optional feature you can enable called "old_rust" that enables support down to rustc version 1.36.
-However this requires polyfilling std library functionality with technically UB versions.
+However this requires polyfilling std library functionality for older rustc with technically UB versions.
 Testing does not show older rustc versions (ab)using this.
 Use at your own risk.

 The minimum versions are a best effor and may change with any new major release.